 We’ve worked with numerous businesses throughout the years who lost everything due to bad backups or lack of a disaster recovery plan.
 It’s not unusual, but the results can be devastating.

-In fact, only 25% of small businesses even have a disaster recovery plan, which is why so many fail after a disaster.
+In fact, about 75% of small businesses have no disaster recovery plan objective in place, which is why so many fail after a disaster.
 Knowing the basics for backups and recovery are crucial to bouncing back after the worst happens.

 It should go without saying that backups are the most important part of a disaster recovery plan.
 After all, without backups, there’s no way to restore a business without starting from scratch.